xymu/cortico-static/README.md

-# corticoblog
+# Cortico.ca Knowledge Base
-Jekyll blog for Cortico EMR and telehealth software
+A GH-hosted Jekyll blog to serve as the knowledge base for Cortico medical booking and telehealth software.

-Currently staging, v 1.0 coming soon!